LCC-CIT/CS235AM-Demos/README.md

 ##Directory:

-- Apps with multiple screens using Intent objects:
+* Apps with multiple screens using Intent objects
 ** AgeCalc
 ** MathFlashCards
 ** GuessMyNumber (not working yet)